wp-plugins/flash-album-gallery/readme.txt

 == Description ==

-Grand Flagallery - powerfull media gallery content plugin.
+Grand Flagallery - powerfull media and image gallery plugin.
 Easy interface for handling photos, image galleries, audio and video galleries.

 > Now You can upload and manage your images and photo galleries, anywhere
 > Download new **[application for iPhone](http://mypgc.co/ios-app/)**